-This rate can be derived in sidebands of the Higgs boson mass and interpreted as a ratio of events passing to events failing the requirement, so that it can be applied to events with the correct mass, but failing the double-b tagging requirement.
+Data-driven methods to estimate the backgrounds (dominantly multi-jet) are also used in the boosted and semi-resolved regimes.
+The ATLAS result are obtained with the same approach exploited by the resolved analysis.
+The CMS results [444,445] rely instead on the smooth dependence of background jets on the specialised double-b tagging efficiency on the jet mass, introduced in Section 4.2.1.
+The ratio of jets passing to jets failing the double-b tagger is derived in side-bands of the Higgs boson mass and interpreted as a ratio of events passing to events failing the requirement, so that it can be applied to events with the correct mass, but failing the double-b tagging requirement.
 The dominant uncertainty in these searches is the uncertainty associated to the substructure requirements for large-radius jet algorithms, which can be as large as 20%.

-5.1.2 Limitations of current analysis strategies
+5.1.4.
+Limitations of current analysis strategies

 Both the ATLAS and CMS experiments face significant challenges related to the hardware and software triggers.
-The current trigger efficiencies are limited at L1 for events with $m{HH} \lesssim 500$ GeV as illustrated in Fig. 5.4.
+The current trigger efficiencies are limited at L1 for events with $m{HH} \lesssim 500$ GeV as illustrated in Fig. 66.

-At the HLT trigger level, maintaining good tracking performance to efficiently reconstruct secondary vertices without using excessive CPU resources is extremely challenging, as discussed in Sec.
-4.6.
+At the HLT trigger level, maintaining good tracking performance to efficiently reconstruct secondary vertices without using excessive CPU resources is extremely challenging, as discussed in Section 4.6.
 The required CPU time to perform online b-tagging grows non-linearly with pileup.
 In fact, in the year 2017 and 2018 the trigger thresholds were increased and tracking algorithms optimised to cope with high instantaneous luminosities, but new techniques will be required to accommodate for the luminosity targets of Run 3.
 While ATLAS focused on providing a unified analysis strategy for resonant and non-resonant $HH \rightarrow b\bar{b}b\bar{b}$ searches, CMS has developed independent strategies and optimised the signal extraction for low-, intermediate- and high-mass resonances.